konspatl/konspatl.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a computer scientist interested in AI, neuroscience, and biomedical engineering.
+I'm a computer scientist, interested in AI, neuroscience, and biomedical engineering.

 My research has focused on the analysis of neurophysiological data (EEG/fMRI) using machine learning methodologies.
 My general interests revolve around cognitive science, psychology, music perception, deep learning and biomedical engineering.